-The CoStar vacancy rate for the Belleview Corridor is 4.8 percent once the Columbine Square Shopping Center is removed from the inventory.
-The majority of the vacant retail space within the Corridor is within the Centennial Square Shopping Center, which has owners that are currently reinvesting in the center and re-tenanting some of the spaces in the center.
-The vacancy rates for the corridor have been consistently low over the past 10 years and have dropped in recent years in the Retail Trade Area, as shown in Figure 4.
+The CoStar vacancy rate for the Belleview Corridor is 6.0 percent once the Columbine Square Shopping Center is removed from the inventory.
+The majority of the vacant retail space within the Corridor is within the Centennial Square Shopping Center (in Littleton) and the Centennial Shopping Center.
+The vacancy rates for the corridor and Retail Trade Area have dropped since 2010, as shown in Figure 4.
 The vacancy rates for the larger submarkets are 4.5 percent for the Southwest submarket and 3.5 percent for South submarket.
 The dropping vacancy rates, especially at or below 5 percent for the larger subarea, indicates demand for additional retail space.